jimasp/behave-vsc/README.md

 - Feature file formatting (default Ctrl+K,Ctrl+F), including optional autoformat on save.
 - Smart test runs minimise behave instances by building an optimised `-i` regex param for behave based on the selected test nodes.
 (Unless `runParallel` is enabled.)
 - This extension supports multi-root workspaces, so you can run features from more than one project in a single instance of vscode.
 (Each project folder must have its own distinct features/steps folders.)
-- Extensive customisation settings (e.g. `runParallel`, `envVarOverrides`, run profiles for per-run settings, etc.)
+- Extensive customisation settings (e.g. `runParallel`, `env`, run profiles for per-run settings, etc.)

 ---